-- Go to NVIDIA Control Panel (see page C 2). - 2.
-Click "+" next to Display if its sub-items are not shown and then click Set up G-SYNC (you must have a a G-SYNC capable display and video adapter). - 3.
-Click "+" next to Display if its sub-items are not shown and then click Set up multiple displays, and set the G-SYNC capable display as the Primary Display in the configuration. - Click "+" next to 3D Settings if its sub-items are not shown and then click Manage 3D Settings. - Click Global Settings, select Vertical sync and then select G-SYNC.
+- Go to NVIDIA Control Panel (see page C 12). - 2.
+Click "+" next to Display if its sub-items are not shown and then click Set up G-SYNC (you must have a a G-SYNC capable display and video adapter). - Click Enable G-Sync (you can select for ...full screen mode or ..for windowed and full screen mode). - Click "+" next to Display if its sub-items are not shown and then click Set up multiple displays, and set the G-SYNC capable display as the Primary Display in the configuration. - Click "+" next to 3D Settings if its sub-items are not shown and then click Manage 3D Settings. - Click Global Settings, select Vertical sync and then select G-SYNC.
 Setting G-SYNC in global settings means it will be applied to all games.
 If you want to test the effect you can select the "Program settings" tab and disable G-SYNC for a specific game.